l1jer/woocommerce-stock-sync-pronto-api/README.md

 ## Changelog

+### 1.3.27
+* **REMOVED:** Removed temporary workaround that skipped SKU `ZTA-MULTI` during sync, as the underlying Cloudflare timeout issue on `zerotech.com.au` has been identified as a server configuration matter.

 ### 1.3.26
 * **FIXED:** Completely resolved scheduled stock synchronisation failures across all websites by eliminating the flawed AJAX/nonce-based approach.